 - Creates static after a few months

-The best portable piano keyboard also goes to the Click N’ Play GreenPro, coming with the advanced features that makes it easy and hassle-free to setup and play with.
+The best portable piano keyboard also goes to the Click N’ Play GreenPro, coming with advanced features that make it easy and hassle-free to set up and play with.
 With various teaching modes, beginner-friendly functions, and the complete package, there’s nothing more you need to ask for in a basic keyboard.

 - Can connect with your smart device for learning

 - Has excellent sounds for an affordable piano keyboard

 - Complete bundle for beginners and advanced players

 With multi-functional features and a very affordable price tag, the LAGRIMA piano keyboard is also another amazing choice for those on a budget.
 It comes with a recording and rhythm programming function, as well as over 100 rhythms, timbres, and percussions to choose from.

 - Comes with a microphone

 - Has a bit of static when plugged in